unionai-oss/pandera/docs/source/dataframe_models.rst

             strict = True
             coerce = True
-            foo = "bar"  # Interpreted as dataframe check
+            foo = "bar"  # Interpreted as dataframe check baz = ...    # Interpreted as a dataframe check with no additional arguments

 It is not required for the ``Config`` to subclass :class:`~pandera.api.pandas.model_config.BaseConfig` but it **must** be named '**Config**'.